 However, these actions must align with two key principles:

-To determine whether a gift is reasonable, you’ll need to consider:
+To determine whether a gift is reasonable, you’ll need to consider a number of things:

 There are strict restrictions on gifts and transfers that fall outside of what is deemed ‘reasonable.’
-Deputies and attorneys cannot:
+Whilst the below list is not comprehensive, deputies and attorneys cannot usually:

 Even when you believe a gift or transfer is reasonable, interpreting the rules can be challenging.
 Missteps can lead to disputes or legal consequences.
 Seeking advice early helps ensure: